Urigo/merge-graphql-schemas/README.md

 export default mergeResolvers(resolversArray);
 ```

-*Optionally: Automatic with Resolver Naming Convention*
+**Optional: Automatic with Resolver Naming Convention**

 If you would like to use the automated `fileLoader` approach _but_ would like complete
-freedom of structuring your resolver files, then simply use a naming convention
+freedom over the structure of your resolver files, then simply use a naming convention
 like, `[file].resolvers.js/ts`.

-Then setup your `ileLoader` like so, and you're in business:
+Then setup your `fileLoader` like so, and you're in business:

 ```js
 const resolversArray = fileLoader(path.join(__dirname, "./**/*.resolvers.*"));